 - A few days after you register for your courses, you will receive your bill for the term.

 - On the Portal, click on TouchNet and then “Sign Up for a Payment Plan.”

 - Fall Term bills are due Aug.
 15 and Spring Term bills are due Jan.
 15.

 - Have questions?
 Contact Student Financial Services at (630) 617-3015 or firstname.lastname@example.org.

 - All new students are required to submit a health history and proof of immunization for certain diseases.
-Our immunization and health history form can be submitted electronically using the Immunization and Health History Form Link.
-Please log in via the Okta Icon using your eNumber and password.
+Our immunization and health history form can be submitted electronically using the Immunization and Health History Form link.
+Please click the Okta (blue “O”) icon and then log in using your eNumber and password.
 For technology assistance, click here.

 - Check your Elmhurst email address from the Portal.
 Keep your passwords in a safe place, but remember where they are.

 - Check in with your admission counselor to make sure everything is submitted and received.
 You’ve been talking with your counselor all along … right?

 New Student Orientation is mandatory for first-year students and strongly encouraged for transfer students.